 Click “Show More” to open all types of metadata and display 5 results of each metadata type.

 Available metadata fields:

-- Details –Details are custom fields other than the basic metadata (The initial click displays 10 results)
+- Details – Custom fields other than the basic metadata.
+The initial click displays 10 results.

 - Chapters, Slides, Comments, Captions